janschill/cern-solid-code-investigation/report/review-solid-spec.md

 http://example.org/container/resource
 ```

-Important to mention is that the root container needs an Access Control List (ACL) auxiliary resource with `acl:Control` access privilige associated with it [[Source]](https://solid.github.io/specification/#storage).
+Important to mention is that the root container needs an Access Control List (ACL) auxiliary resource with `acl:Control` access privilege associated with it [[Source]](https://solid.github.io/specification/#storage).

 An auxiliary resource exists to give additional information, like configuration, processing, or interpretation about a Solid resource, for example: "A container linked to an auxiliary resource that includes access control statements for that container and the resources that belong to it."
 `acl:Control` means that the user has complete control, in other words: read, write and append access [[Source]](https://www.w3.org/wiki/WebAccessControl#WAC_relation_to_HTTP_Verbs). <!-- TODO: this might not be completely true -->